TilioHuart/My_radar/readme.md

 ## Description

 My Radar is an air traffic control simulation project.
 This 2D visualization tool simulates air traffic, including aircraft and control towers, with specific rules and behaviors.
-It's written in C and offers a detailed insight into the complexities of air traffic management.

 ## Installation